mindspore-ai/docs/docs/lite/api/source_en/api_java/mscontext.md

 boolean getEnableParallel()
 ```

 Get the status whether to perform model inference or training in parallel.
-Only valid for Lite.
 If MSContext is not initialized, this function will return `false` and output null pointer information in the log.

 - Returns